-What would the summer holidays be without those long, sunny afternoons spent lying on the sand with a good book in your hands?
+What would the winter holidays be without those warm, comforting afternoons spent under the blankets or close by the chimney?
 If you’ve exhausted all the classics of French literature and the summer’s bestsellers, why not try another genre: the artists’ biography?
 Since many artists have lived thrilling lives, Artsper suggests these biographies of artists whose lives make for a compelling novel!

 Jean-Michel Basquiat: The Dazzling Epic of the Precursor of Street Art

 Jean-Michel Basquiat (1960-1988), whose works can be found on Artsper, was undoubtedly one of the artists who made the biggest impressions on the New York underground art scene in the 1980s.